DudLab/datapak/README.md

 # Usage
 <img src="https://github.com/bnhwa/datapak/blob/master/docs/t1typename.png " width="400" height="250" />
+If utilizing ultrasonic sensors, first upload comm/commtest.ino to the arduino Ensure that
+Go to task1/task1.pde and change the variable "ultrasonicmode" to 1

 At the beginning of each task, test subjects are prompted by the computer to provide their names.